gnosia93/oracle-to-postgres/appendix/app-mig-guide.md

 ### AWS SCT extension pack ###

+The AWS SCT Extension Pack includes the following components:

+DB schema – Includes SQL functions, procedures, and tables for emulating some OLTP and OLAP objects (for example, sequence) or unsupported built-in-functions from the source database.
+This schema is named in the format aws_<database engine name>_ext.

+Custom Python library (for select OLAP databases) – Includes a set of Python functions that emulate unsupported built-in database functions.
+Use this library when you migrate from one of the supported databases to Amazon Redshift.

+For more information on this library, see Using the custom Python library for the AWS SCT extension pack.

+AWS Lambda functions (for select OLTP databases) – Includes AWS Lambda functions that emulate complex database functionality, such as job scheduling and sending emails.

 - 오라클 내장함수를 사용할 수 있도록 하는 PL/SQL 패키지임.
 - SCT 에 의해 aws_oracle_ext 스키마로 설치됨.
 - https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_ExtensionPack.html